brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 1.md

 ## Definition

+Ambidexterity – the use of both hands is not a new concept.
+The word “ambidextrous” is derived from the Latin roots ambi-, meaning “both,” and dexter, meaning “right” or “favorable.”
+Thus, “ambidextrous” is literally “both right” or “both favora-ble.”

 Ambidextrous organization is a firm that is:
 1. capable of exploiting existing competencies as well as exploring new opportunities with equal dexterity.
 1. able to implement both incremental and revolutionary changes.

+an Ambidextrous Organization is an organizational development concept coined by R. Duncan (1976) to indicate an organization’s ability to be aligned and efficient in its management of today’s business demands as well as being adaptive to changes in the external environment.
+Ambidexterity is achieved by balancing exploration (search, variation, risk taking, experimentation, flexibility, discovery or innovation) with exploitation (refinement, choice, production, efficiency, selection, implementation, and execution).
+---
+## Types of Organizational ambidexterity
+Over the years different types of organizational ambidexterity have appeared.
+Sequential ambidexterity Temporal sequence of exploration and exploitation (e.g. one follows the other)
+1. Structural ambidexterityLocal or organizational separation of exploration and exploitation (e.g. different business units)
+1. Contextual ambidexterityContextual balancing of exploration and exploitation (e.g. simultaneous activities in one organizational unit)
+1. Intellectual ambidexterity Cross-over capability or talent of single persons (For further information read the interview with the American neuroscientist Nancy Andreasen at NPR.org)​​​​​​​​​​​​​​​​​​
+​

 ---